fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/micromagnetic_simulation_data/generated_data/README.md

-This is the folder where the simulation scripts in [src/micromagnetic_simulation_scripts/](../../src/micromagnetic_simulation_scripts/) will place their output data.
+This is an empty folder in which the simulation scripts in [src/micromagnetic_simulation_scripts/](../../src/micromagnetic_simulation_scripts/) will place their output data.
 To produce this data, run the following commands in the toplevel directory of this repository.